jyxi7676/STtools/README.md

 Please refer to the link https://github.com/jyxi7676/STtools/blob/main/scipts/fileformats.md for an illustration of required input data format and output data format for each step.

 ## Example Data
-* SeqScope exmaple raw data can be found at xxxx
+* SeqScope exmaple data for each step can be found at https://drive.google.com/file/d/1e0u57Yu_fVKFvs-UA7WYfj-vgm8Nd2y4/view?usp=sharing, please download the zip files.
+For each step, the example input data is stored in the corresponding subdirectories.

-* VISIUM raw data is available atxxxx
+* VISIUM digital expresstion data is available at xxx

 ## Overall Workflow